guokweijie/cs4222/README.md

 Guok Wei Jie: Task 1
 Marcus Tan Guo Xuan: Task 2 (main programmer)
 Zhang Bozheng: Task 3 (main programmer), used some ideas from Task 2
-Joel Wong Yi Hao: Helped with debugging in both tasks, video recording and final compilation of documents for submission
+Joel Wong Yi Hao: Helped with debugging in both tasks and final compilation of documents for submission

 Filming of demo was done as a group.